How to PPF a car: Step-by-Step Installation Guide (2025)

 Introduction

 Protecting your car’s paint with Paint Protection Film (PPF) is one of the smartest investments for long-term vehicle care.
-Whether you’re a professional installer or an experienced DIY enthusiast, this step-by-step guide walks you through the correct method to apply PPF for seamless, durable results.
+Whether you’re attempting a DIY PPF installation at home or hiring a PPF installer near me for a professional job, knowing the correct process is essential for flawless results.
+This step-by-step guide shows you how to apply PPF like a pro, from surface preparation to final curing, so your car gets seamless, durable protection that looks amazing for years.

 What You’ll Need

--Slip solution (distilled water + baby shampoo or a dedicated PPF solution)
+• Slip solution (PPF installation solution) – distilled water + baby shampoo or a dedicated PPF slip mix

 Step 1: Wash & Decontaminate the Vehicle